jdm365/CSVSearcher/README.md

 ## and have limited impact on result ordering.
 If no documents
 ## are found with the given init_max_df, it is automatically increased
 ## until results are found.
-## NOTE: terms with higher max_df will contribute to the final score,
-## but aren't used to fetch candidates with the inverted index.
 INIT_MAX_DF = 5000

 ## Returns topk records with "score" property in json (dict) format.